Opiate Drugs - Opioids vs Opiates – What’s The Difference?

 The following are considered to be signs and symptoms that are typical of opioid addiction

-● Seeking out the strongest drugs for the most profound high
+• Seeking out the most potent drugs for the most profound high

-● Neglecting basic self-care, finances, personal responsibility and family
+• Neglecting essential self-care, finances, personal responsibility and family

 Risk Factors for Developing Opioid Addiction

-There are many risk factors that can contribute to developing an opioid addiction, aside from the fact that it is a very addictive group of drugs.
-With addiction, there are certain calculated risk factors that can make an individual more susceptible.
+Many risk factors can contribute to developing an opioid addiction, aside from the fact that it is a very addictive group of drugs.
+With addiction, certain calculated risk factors can make an individual more susceptible.

 opiate withdrawal symptoms